StephaneTurquay/metabase-arm64-docker/README.md

 ```

 ### Define the port where Metabase will be accessible
-If you need to switch from the default port 3000 to another port, such as port 4000, simply edit the [docker-compose.yml](docker-compose.yml) file in your preferred IDE, like Visual Studio Code, and update the code as follow:
+If you need to switch from the default port 3000 to another port, such as port 4000, edit the [docker-compose.yml](docker-compose.yml) file in your preferred IDE, like Visual Studio Code, and update the code as follows:
 ```yml
 version: '3.8'
 services: